 - parchment paper or silicone liner

 Preheat the oven to 350 f degrees.
-Line a baking sheets with parchment paper.
+Line baking sheets with parchment paper.

-Cream butter and sugar together in a stand mixer or in a bowl with hand mixer.
+Create Dough: Cream softened butter and sugar together in a stand mixer or in a bowl with hand mixer.
 Add in vanilla.
 Beat more.
 Add in salt and flour.
-Mix, the dough will become crumbly but stick together when hand kneaded.
+Mix, when the dough forms it will become crumbly but stick together when hand kneaded.

-Using your hand take out 1 tablespoon full of the shortbread cookie dough.
+Shape Dough and Fill: Using your hand take out 1 tablespoon full of the shortbread cookie dough.
 Knead in the palm of your hand and then roll into dough balls.
-Make an indentation in each with your thumb and place on parchment 2 inches apart.
+Make an indentation in each of the small balls with your thumb and place on parchment 2 inches apart.
 Fill the shortbread thumbprints with a little dollop of jam.

-Bake for 12 to 14 minutes.
-Transfer to wire rack to cool completely to room temperature before storing.
-Store in airtight container.
+Bake for 12 to 14 minutes in preheated oven until golden brown at edges of bottom.
+Transfer to wire cooling rack to cool completely to room temperature before storing.
+Store the jam filled buttery cookies in airtight container.

 Store the cookies in an airtight container after fully cooling.
 They will be good for up to a week.

 Can I Freeze Thumbprint Cookies?